-Radius of the geofence in which the app is constrained to operate.
+The radius of the geofence in which the app is constrained to operate.
 When operated outside the configured geofence, the app remains locked.

-Should be expressed in meters.
+The value must be expressed in meters.
 When set to zero, the geofence is disabled.
 When the Block location serviced policy is enabled, geofencing does not work properly.
 Default is 0 (disabled).

 Enable Google Analytics